 About Flicker Theory

-Austin’s editing portfolio includes theatrical feature films, TV spots for major international clients, and over thirty hours of series television.
+An Emmy Award-winning editor, Austin’s portfolio includes theatrical feature films, TV spots for major international clients, and over thirty hours of series television.

 Austin’s acclaimed photojournalism work includes spot news and feature reportage on six continents.